Hagbard-Celin/galileo/Readme.md

 Galileo File-Manager and Workbench replacement.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This does not include the files in the directory "3rdPartyInclude" which are covered by their own licences (if any).

 This is a GPL fork of the 2012 APL release of the legendary Amiga file manager and Workbench replacement by GPSoftware.